-Cat.
-II This course surveys the major political, social, and economic changes of American history from 1920 to the present.
+This course surveys the major political, social, and economic changes of American history from 1920 to the present.
 Emphasis will be placed on the Great Depression, the New Deal, suburbanization, McCarthyism, the persistence of poverty, the domestic effects of the Vietnam war, and recent demographic trends.
-This course will be offered in 2014-15 and in alternating years thereafter.

-Cat.
-II This survey of American diplomatic history begins with the legacy of Woodrow Wilson, continues through our apparent isolation in the 1920?s, American neutrality in the 1930?s, World War II, the early and later Cold War periods, and concludes with an overview of the current global involvement of the United States.
-This course will be offered in 2014-15 and in alternating years thereafter.
+This survey of American diplomatic history begins with the legacy of Woodrow Wilson, continues through our apparent isolation in the 1920?s, American neutrality in the 1930?s, World War II, the early and later Cold War periods, and concludes with an overview of the current global involvement of the United States.
+Some sections of this course may be offered as Writing Intensive (WI).

 Cat.
 I This survey course explores the dramatic expansion of government?s role in American life between the Civil War and World War I. It does so by examining the response of constitutional, common, and statutory law to the social, economic, and political change associated with this pivotal period in the nation?s history.